-The main body of photographs were taken at Sarony's studio at 37 Union Square, New York City on or about 10th January, 1882.
+The main body of photographs were taken at Sarony's studio at 37 Union Square, New York City on January 5th, 1882.
 They have become the most recognizable images of Oscar Wilde and the ones by which we most readily associate him today.

 Wilde revisited New York in August 1883 when Sarony took several more photographs, this time with Wilde's hair cut much shorter.

 One of the photographs (number 18) became the subject of a copyright infringement suit by Sarony against the Burrow-Giles Lithographic Company, which had marketed unauthorized lithograph trade cards containing the image.
 The federal trial court for the Southern District of New York awarded a $610 judgment to Sarony (the equivalent today of over $13,000).
 The judgment was affirmed by the U.S. Circuit Court for the Southern District of New York, and subsequently by the Supreme Court of the United States.

 The Sarony photographs were originally developed in black & white but many will have undergone the yellowing process familiar in old photographs.
 This is the result over time of chemical changes in the albumen that was used during the period to hold the silver emulsion.
 The photographs are technically albumen silver prints from glass negatives.